 Shorter waves can be seen with the quick finger wave weaves.
 This creates layers and makes them look more complex and interesting.
 Plus, hair this short still packs texture thanks to those wonderful finger waves.

 A nice difference between cool finger waves and your usual beach waves is the precise arrangement finger waves have, which makes your long blonde hair stand out.
-The folds and the “S” shape created by the waves reveal the tones of your hair, complementing your caramel and ash brown hues.
-Jazz it up with a French braid and turn it into more modern finger waves styles.
+The folds and the “S” shape created by the waves reveal the tones of your hair, complementing your caramel and ash-brown hues.
+Jazz it up with a French braid and turn it into modern finger wave styles.

-The brilliant thing about making black hair canvas for those wavy textures is that the light reflects in such a way that it makes your hair shine even more.
-And on such short hair too, the choppy cut makes for the perfect finger waves hairstyle.
+The brilliant thing about making black hair a canvas for those wavy textures, is that the light reflects in such a way that it makes your hair shine even more.
+And on such short hair, too, the choppy cut makes for the perfect finger waves hairstyle.

 Opt for a dapper look that will take you back to the ’20s.
 These stylish finger waves create a texture like no other.
 Finger-waving your locks does wonders in creating volume for your long hair.

 #22: Gorgeous Finger Waves on Natural Hair

 It’s a messy, loose finger wave or beachy finger wave on the black natural hair of an African-American woman.
 If you keep the sides short and the top of your hair long, it creates a mohawk cut effect.
 Use light mousse to form messy curls on the main waves on the side.
 Sleek, curly hair is great for women looking for that effortless style.
 It makes it simple to toss and scrunch your curl with a light mousse up top.
 Refresh your finger waves with an edge control that will reshape your natural S curls.